Tip #942: Three Steps to Trainer Credibility

 In such cases, the trainers need to speak with confidence about what they know rather than be apologetic about the experience they don’t have.

-1. Model the skills that are being taught.
+1. Model the skills they are teaching.

 It is difficult for learners to believe trainers who do not practice what they teach.